robinagandhi/swa/pages/syllabus.md

 ## Textbooks/References

 Instead of a single textbook, I have identified a series of books available from the library as e-books.
 You will need to use NU VPN and authenticate with your user-id to access these books.
-Alternatively, you could use single sign-on using your `@unomaha.edu` email on safari books online.
+Alternatively, you could use single sign-on using your `@unomaha.edu` email on [O'Reilly Books Website](https://www.oreilly.com/member/login/).

 * NIST SP 800-160 Vol. 1 Rev. 1, [Engineering Trustworthy Secure Systems](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-160v1r1.pdf), National Institute of Standards and Technology.

 * NIST SP 800-160 Vol. 2 Rev. 1, [Developing Cyber-Resilient Systems: A Systems Security Engineering Approach](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-160v2r1.pdf), National Institute of Standards and Technology.

+* [AI-Assisted Programming.
+Better Planning, Coding, Testing, and Deployment](https://learning.oreilly.com/library/view/ai-assisted-programming/9781098164553/), By Tom Taulli, O'Reilly Media Inc., April 2024

 * [Cyber Security Engineering: A Practical Approach for Systems and Software Assurance](https://learning.oreilly.com/library/view/cyber-security-engineering/9780134189857), By Nancy R. Mead, Carol C. Woody